gmendonca/devops-apps/README.md

 * First you need to configure the environment in order to run the scripts.
 You can check how to install Amazon AWS CLI [here](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) and configure.<br />

-* When configuring, it's necessary to create an user with permissions to create all the environment and </br?>
+* When configuring, it's necessary to create an user with permissions to create all the environment and </br >
-then provide its AWS Access Key and Secret Access, set the default region name and the output format to json:
+then provide its AWS Access Key and Secret Access, set the default region name(must match the VPC's and Subnets' region) and the output format to json:

 ```bash
 $ aws configure